 FOR IMMEDIATE RELEASE

-SAN FRANCISCO, CA - The American Immigration Lawyers Association (AILA) will award Michael S. Vastine of St. Thomas University School of Law, Miami, FL, with the 2013 Elmer Fried Excellence in Teaching Award for outstanding professors in the area of immigration law.
-He will receive the award today during AILA's Annual Conference in San Francisco, CA.
+BOSTON,MA — The American Immigration Lawyers Association (AILA) will award Geoffrey Hoffman, of the University of Houston Immigration Clinic, Houston TX, with the 2014 Elmer Fried Excellence in Teaching Award for outstanding professor in the area of immigration law.
+He will receive the award today during AILA's Annual Conference in Boston, MA.

 The American Immigration Lawyers Association is the national association of immigration lawyers established to promote justice, advocate for fair and reasonable immigration law and policy, advance the quality of immigration and nationality law and practice, and enhance the professional development of its members.